 Expungement Is Not Always an Option

-Expungement is the process in which an individual can clear a conviction off of their criminal record.
-It's important to remember, however, that expungement of an arrest and/or a criminal conviction isn't an option in all states and counties (sometimes called "jurisdictions").
+Expungement (also called expunction) is the process in which an individual can clear a conviction off of their criminal record.
+It is important to remember, however, that expungement of an arrest or a criminal conviction is not an option in all states and counties (sometimes called "jurisdictions").

 While most people with convictions would like the option to eventually clear their criminal record, expungement isn't always on option.
 Depending on the jurisdiction in which the arrest or conviction occurred, expungement may:

 - Be an option for arrests, but not for convictions.

 - Be an option only for certain criminal convictions.